friedchicken1/summer-studio/content/week6.md

 ### A busy week, and I was unable to address my weaknesses from previous weeks.
 I feel like this was quite an unfortunate week, and my schedule was thrown off quite early by my sickness.
 This meant that I was unable to work everyday on my box as I'd resolved to in earlier weeks, and I was able to make meaningful progress only at a later date in the week after recovering adequately.

-As an improvement over last week however, I was able to overcome Traversec in much less time, and regardless of my resolution to work through a box alone last week, I ultimately learnt a lot through mutual research and cooperation with classmates this week.
+As an improvement over last week however, I was able to overcome Traverxec in much less time, and regardless of my resolution to work through a box alone last week, I ultimately learnt a lot through mutual research and cooperation with classmates this week.
 I found that there were incredibly resilient, positive mindsets to keep presssing problems, and a spirit of cooperation in working together to find exploits that I was exposed to and benefitted from only because I had the privilege of working on the box alongside others.
 I myself was surprised with the speed that I learned and progress thanks to this.

 Three resolves from previous weeks lay unachieved:
 1. To work through a box entirely with my 'own' power and research.
 2. To complete work at a consistent rate throughout the week
 3. Achieve more communication with stakeholders, including tutors but also presenters/attendees to the Showcase

 It's a shame that this last week brings with it a lack of resolution to these three things.
 Now that the studio is coming to a close, I wish there was another week for me to prove to myself that I could overcome these resolutions!
-But ultimately, I'm happy with the fact that I was able to successfully crack Traversec and contribute adequately to my group's presentation this week this week - if not for my illness I could've done this and more!
+But ultimately, I'm happy with the fact that I was able to successfully crack Traverxec and contribute adequately to my group's presentation this week this week - if not for my illness I could've done this and more!